jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

 TwitterCLI "post" "test post" "0:0"
 ````

-* To `show` a tweet: The app get the JSON reponse object based on the provided tweet_id
+* To `show` a tweet: The app gets the JSON response object based on the provided tweet_id
 using Twitter API end-point and parse and show the appropriate fields according to the optional
 parameters.
 ```